Article updated January 4, 2020.

 - We Buy Houses Subject to Code Enforcement

 Most sellers just dont understand that real estate agents see things from a one size fits all perspective.
 They may know who the cash home buyers in Stockton, Sacramento and Modesto are, but they generally dont refer them as an option of first resort.
 Real estate agents know that for houses like these, an agent is just another layer of cost and add no value.
 The truth is that real estate agents don’t buy houses and as a result, they dont think like cash home buyers.
 They want to list them to make a commission when the house sells and they generally dont care how long that takes.

 On the other end of the spectrum is the homeowner and there is a common motivation that they all have… they want to know how they can spend the least amount of money to put the most amount of money back in their pocket.
 Most homeowners, I’m convinced, if they knew all of their options would not risk thousands of dollars over several months if they thought that they could lose any money.
 Most would sell for a lesser price if that meant that they would put more in their pocket.
 The tug of war is fed by two things.

 - For the most part Homeowners dont know that we exist and that we pay fair market value minus the cost of repairs and some holding cost.
 Without that information they just hear one side of the story and it is not accurate.

 Sometimes you just run out of options.
-You can spend thousands of dollars fixing that house and no matter what you do, the decision to sell your house in Stockton is the best and only solution and now you need to figure out how you are going to do that.
+You can spend thousands of dollars fixing that house and no matter what you do, the decision to sell my house in Stockton is the best and only solution and now you need to figure out how you are going to do that.

 If you need to sell your Stockton house fast call Peter Westbrook at (209)481-7780